abalkin/kcc/README.md

-While implementation of similar systems in other languages such as C++ and Java often involve thousands of lines of code written by large teams and built on top of complex library stacks, a typical k solution involves several factors of magninude less code, usually implemented by small and agile teams, and rarely requires external dependencies.
+While implementation of similar systems in other languages such as C++ and Java often involve thousands of lines of code written by large teams and built on top of complex library stacks, a typical k solution involves several factors of magninude less code, usually implemented by a small and agile team, and rarely requires external dependencies.
 The k paradigm enables unprecedented efficiency and ease of prototyping, development, testing, deployment and support of highly efficient and robust solutions for mission-critical tasks.